 You can optionally add another light somewhere hidden in the background pointing to your back to help light you from a different angle.
 Normally the backlight is dimmer or may even be a different color (eg: warm white instead of cold white).
 Make sure this third light isn’t pointing at the camera or it will cause issues.

-The below video shows an extreme view of what it looks like when you use a backlight:
+The below screenshot from a video by Rabea Massaad shows an extreme view (in a good way) of what it looks like when you use a backlight:

-You can see that the warm colored light in the background is lighting up the side of the guitarist’s hair.
-While it looks a bit extreme in this video, it normally makes a big improvement to the overall quality of a video.
+You can see that the warm colored light in the background is lighting up the side of his hair.
+This adds a lot of character and warmth to the video and you would definitely notice it if the light was switched off.
+These types of creative lighting effects can create a big improvement to the overall quality of a video.

 In the above screenshot, you can also see that a bright light source was used behind the camera to the left and no light source was used on the right.
 Adding a subtle light source to the right would have helped add definition to the video.

 The above video is a good example of how you can use lighting to come up with different styles in your video.
-By adding or removing a light, you can significantly change the look and feel of your video.
+By adding or removing a light or adding a different-colored light, you can significantly change the look and feel of your video.

 This type of set up ensures that you and your guitar are properly lit up without having ugly shadows casting over your hands or body.